 The recent film series starring Tom Cruise as Ethan Hunt has a completely different focus.
 Ethan Hunt is a master-spy in the same vein as James Bond and instead of collaborating with a number of individuals with different specialist skills, he tends to accomplish his goals solo.
 In complete contrast to the original series ethos, in every film he is uncertain of who he can trust.

 As the original television series' unique identity revolved around the IMF (Impossible Mission Force) team approach to the mission at hand has been removed and replaced with one master spy, what differentiates the Mission: Impossible films' plots from that of other spy series?
 In a word – nothing.
-Outside the plot, the main character is played by Tom Cruise, who famously does his own stunts.
-He also plays a spy whose first name does not begin with J, unlike James Bond, Jason Bourne, Jack Ryan, John Wick, Jack Reacher or Johnny English.
+Outside the plot, the main character is played by Tom Cruise, who plays a spy whose first name does not begin with J - unlike James Bond, Jason Bourne, Jack Ryan, John Wick, Jack Reacher or Johnny English.
 Unlike James Bond, Hunt is more likely to drive a motorbike than a classic car.
+Cruise famously does his own stunts including the really dangerous ones, something virtually unheard of among A-list celebrities.
+This is because the films are co-produced by Tom Cruise's own company, Cruise/Wagner Productions, which gives him virtually complete artistic freedom, including the ability to hire and fire directors.

 Frequent themes include dangling down on wires from things, such as down air shafts from the roof, helicopters or walls.
 Another recurring occurrence involves both the agents and villains wearing rubber masks to disguise themselves and mislead their opponents.
 Similarly, good secretaries are very hard to find; Hunt's boss, usually the Secretary of State, changes in every film and many are murdered.
 It is obviously not a job that comes with pension benefits.